The Xbox One is Microsoft's third home console. It was officially unveiled on May 21, 2013.

 The next generation of Xbox Live will debut with the Xbox One.
-Confirmed features include an expanded Friends List of up to 1000 players — up from the Xbox 360's 100.
+Confirmed features include an expanded Friends List of over 1000 players — up from the Xbox 360's 100.
 Xbox Live will be compatible across the Xbox 360 and Xbox One, including support for cross-generation chat.
 Existing subscriptions will carry forward, and will be usable on both systems.

 On April 24, 2013, Microsoft announced they would hold an event hosted by Don Mattrick on May 21, 2013 at their home office in Redmond, Washington to reveal the new generation of Xbox.

 Microsoft's Director of Programming for Xbox Live, Larry Hryb, commented that the Xbox Reveal event would focus on the hardware and features of the system, while most of the major game announcements would be presented at E3 2013, which is less than three weeks later.

 - 8GB Memory